 After staring at the puppy for a few moments, Chris decided to do, what he felt, was the right thing.

 "...C’mon!"
 Chris commanded, rising for the door. "...Let’s find out where you belong."
 He traversed every nearby block, occasionally stopping to chat with passers by on the street and those sitting on their porch.
-One person after another shook their head, not knowing who’s dog it might be. "...Great!"
-He thought.
+One person after another shook their head, not knowing who the owner might be.

 They stopped on the street corner for a break, when Chris made a solid pronouncement to the puppy: